Raëlian beliefs and practices: Cloning of humans

 In the scientific community, reproductive cloning refers only to the creation of a genetically identical living thing.
 "Genetically identical" does not mean altogether identical; this kind of cloning does not reproduce a living thing's memories or experiences, for example.
 However, in discussions of Raëlianism, cloning sometimes seems to refer not only to reproductive cloning, but also reproductive human cloning plus mind and/or brain transfer, or to a process of making adult clones.
-Raëlians take this even further and say that humanity can attain eternal life through the science of cloning.
+Raëlians take this even further by saying that humans can attain eternal life through the science of cloning.

 According to the book Yes to Human Cloning, the first stage of this extended cloning process is creating a human embryo through human cloning.
 Raëlian bishop and Clonaid CEO Brigitte Boisselier claimed that an American woman underwent a cloning procedure of this type that led to the birth of a girl named Eve on 26 December 2002.
 Vorilhon told lawmakers that banning the development of human cloning was comparable to outlawing medical advances such as "antibiotics, blood transfusions, and vaccines."

 The second stage of cloning, according to Raëlians, is causing the clone to mature faster than normal.
 Raël says that in the future, scientists will discover an "accelerated-growth process" in which a process like guided self-assembly of rapidly expanded cells or even nanotechnological assembly of a whole human body can form in a very short time.

 The third stage is the transfer of memory and personality from the original person to the mature clone.
 For the process to maintain one branch for personality and memory, as opposed to two, a recording of the individual's mind would be required before the time of death, and would be transferred to an adult clone body after the original has died.

 In the final stages of development, hitherto unknown information contained within undamaged DNA would be enough to bring others back from the dead including their memories and personality.
 This would be done by taking a small sample from someone's body and preserving it at the time when the level of the brain's efficiency and knowledge is highest.
 On the day of death, a cell would be taken from the sample for the cloning to take place, and the memories and personality would be restored to their peak level.

 The Raëlian Church has close links with the controversial company Clonaid.
 Brigitte Boisselier, a Raëlian and chief executive of Clonaid, made a controversial and unverified claim that a human baby was conceived through cloning technology.
 Around this time, Clonaid's subsidiary BioFusion Tech claimed to have in possession a cell fusion device that assisted the cloning of human embryos.
 The Vatican, however, says that experimenters expressed "brutal mentality" for attempting to clone human beings.
 Pope John Paul II criticized the experiment which he believed threatened the dignity of human life.
 In response, the leader of the Raëlian Church dismissed the Pope's ethical concerns, calling them an "accumulation of religious prejudices."